jjfantini/autobook/README.md

 To get started with this template, simply 'Use This Template' to create a new repository and start building your project within the `src` directory.
 Try to open the project in GitHub Codespace, and to run the unit tests using the VS Code Test extension.

-To start, search for `python_package` and change it to your new package name.
+To start, search for `autobook` and change it to your new package name.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.